ThatCoolCoder/ThatCoolCoder/bio.md

 #### Favourite languages:

 For larger projects, I will use C# or Rust.
-Python is great for smaller things..
-I find JavaScript to be somewhat annoying because of the many oddities embedded in the language, however due to its role as the language of the web, I accept this and make do.
+Python is great for smaller things or one-off tools.
+Although I do not particularly like Javascript as a language (due to its numerous oddities), I still use it a lot as it is required for web development.

 #### Favourite paradigm:
 I generally find myself using OOP as a means of high-level organisation, but also believe that functional programming techniques beside this can be helpful in many cases.